Keeping our community healthy and safe.

 All regional offices, mall and airport kiosks are closed.
 The Lottery Headquarters office in Olympia will remain open for calls and mail only, but is closed to the public.

 How long will Lottery offices be closed?

-Currently, all Washington's Lottery regional offices, mall and airport kiosks will remain closed until at least May 31 or until further directives are issued by the Governor.
+Currently, all Washington's Lottery regional offices, mall and airport kiosks will remain closed until further directives are issued by the Governor.

 Will anyone be staffing the offices?

 Washington's Lottery will not have staff on-site at our regional offices, but we will maintain minimum required staff at our Headquarters Office in Olympia to sustain operations, process winning tickets that have been mailed in and provide security.

 What services will/won't be provided to players at the offices?